WildernessLabs/NetMF_MonoDevelop_VS_Mac_Addin/README.md

 ## Authors

 The add-in was originally authored by David Karlas.
+The original codebase can be found [here](https://github.com/davidkarlas/MonoDevelop.MicroFramework).

 ## Contributors

-Jeremie Laval, Bryan Costanich
+Jeremie Laval